operate-first/operate-first-twitter/README.md

 Once the Pull Request is Merged, a Github Action should be triggered which will publish the tweet.

 For more information on the tweeting process go [here](tweets/README.md).

+## Guidance

+Before posting, be sure that tweets adhere to the social media guidelines available in the community repo [here](https://github.com/operate-first/community/blob/main/social-media-guide.md).